gbrogginess/SuperKEKB_lattice/MADX/README.md

-The MAD-X script present in this folder do not run.
+The MAD-X scripts present in this folder do not run.
 There are a set of issues.

 - FHBBKE: sbend, l = 0; (Error message: +=+=+= fatal: bend with zero length: fhbbke)
 - Possible solution: FHBBKE and the other beam-beam elements are ignored